huggingface/blog/time-series-transformers.md

 Dataset | 	SES| 	Theta | 	TBATS| 	ETS	| (DHR-)ARIMA| 	PR|	CatBoost |	FFNN	| DeepAR | 	N-BEATS | 	WaveNet| 	**Transformer** (Our)
 -------------------|------------------ |--|--|--|--|--|--|---|---|--|--|--
 Tourism Monthly | 	3.306 |	1.649 |	1.751 |	1.526|	1.589|	1.678	|1.699|	1.582	| 1.409	| 1.574|	1.482	|  **0.863**

+## Next Steps

+As time series researchers will know, there has been a lot of interest in applying Transformer based models to the time series problem.
+The vanilla Transformer is just one of many Attention based models and so there is a need to add more models to the library.

+At the moment there is nothing stopping us from modeling multivariate time series, however on the emission side one  would need a multivariate distribution.
+Currently, diagonal independent distributions are supported and other multivariate distributions would need to be added.

+Forecasting is one of a number of tasks in the time series domain and one would need to add a classification model for the anomaly detection task for example.

+The current model assumes the presence of a data-time together with the time series values, which might not be the case for every time series in the wild.
+For example neuroscience datasets like from [WOODS](https://woods-benchmarks.github.io/).
+Thus, one would need to generalize the current model to make some inputs optional in the whole pipeline.

+Finally, the NLP/Vision domain has benefited tremendously from large pre-trained models, while this is not the case as far as we are aware of in the time series domain.
+Transformer based models seem like the obvious choice in perusing this avenue of research and we cannot wait to see what researchers and practitioners come up with!